Is Cataract Surgery Covered by Medicare Advantage Plans?

 Pro Tip: Need vision coverage with Original Medicare?
 Check out SeniorLiving.org’s guide on supplemental vision plans.

 Like Medicare Advantage, Original Medicare will also cover one post-surgery prescription for corrective eyeglasses or contact lenses.
 However, Original Medicare does not offer any other routine vision benefits, which means that coverage for eye care only applies to cataract surgery and a one-time prescription of eyewear.
-You will not get any of the common, ongoing vision coverage offered with Medicare Advantage plans, such as routine eye exams, or replacements for eyeglasses or contact
+You will not get any of the common, ongoing vision coverage offered with Medicare Advantage plans, such as routine eye exams, or replacements for eyeglasses or contacts.

 How Much Does Cataract Surgery Cost With Medicare?